 It doesn’t get any fresher (or more local) than having sun-warmed vegetables and flavorful herbs growing just steps away from the kitchen.
 And while starting your edible container garden can be as simple as putting a plant in a pot, why not create something that adds flair as well as flavor?
 Here are some edible container design tips to get you started.

-For unity, work with just one pot style per area.
-Add interest by varying heights, detailing, or tones.
+For unity, work with just one pot style per area, and add interest by varying heights, detailing, or tones.
+For strong growth, a big harvest, and beautiful blooms, be sure to fill containers with Miracle-Gro® Potting Mix and feed plants regularly with Miracle-Gro® Shake ‘n Feed® All Purpose Plant Food, which will deliver just the right nutrition to veggies, herbs, and flowers.
 Master the following three displays, and you will be able to create all sorts of winning combinations, no matter how large or small the space.

 One hit wonder: If you have only one pot to work with, make it your focal point.
 Opt for a container that is large, has exceptional detail, a colorful glaze, or is a pedestal urn.

 Perfect pair: Symmetrical balance works beautifully with traditional architecture, and is a wise choice for a formal-looking garden.
 When one pot on either side of an entry or structure gets lost because the space is large, pair two pots together (a large and small) on either side.
 This works especially well on steps.

 Three’s company: Asymmetrical balance can work in both formal and informal settings.
 When working in threes, it is important to vary heights first and diameters second.
 Group the pots in a triangle so that the tallest is in the back.
 If flanking a door or creating a divided trio on a patio, place the biggest pot to one side and balance with the two smaller pots, pushed close together, a few feet away.